A Doctor’s Statement of Retraction

 If decisions regarding the effects of marijuana are based on the moral judgment of a few policymakers, and research is purposely skewed to the negative, how can doctors be expected to know about the medical benefits of cannabis?

 We must hold our legislators to a standard of science-based evidence.

-Seeing the Effects with Their Own Eyes
+Seeing the Effects of Medical Marijuana with Their Own Eyes

 Oftentimes, until we can see the reality with our own eyes, our imagined or the socially prescribed image of something is all we allow ourselves to go on.
-This is true of healthcare professionals as well, and many doctors that change their minds do so because they witness the humanity of a patient benefiting from medical marijuana right before their eyes.
+This is true of health care professionals as well, and many doctors that change their minds do so because they witness the humanity of a patient benefiting from medical marijuana right before their eyes.

 Many doctors expect to see weed heads when they first encounter medical marijuana patients.
 Here’s what Dr. Janice Knox, founding doctor behind American Cannabinoids Clinics, says about her life-changing experience when she filled in for another doctor at a “card mill” (a practice known for writing medical marijuana prescriptions):

 “I was shocked to see the people that came into card mill,” she said.
 “Grandmothers, grandfathers, people with seeing-eye dogs.
 They weren’t at all who I expected. . . .
 These were people who conventional medicine had failed.”

 More and more doctors and politicians, alike, are sharing these personal experiences that change their professional opinions about marijuana.
 The facts, the reality of the benefits of cannabis, override their previous opinions when they are confronted with them.